heliosproj/HeliOS/README.md

 ## Other Microcontrollers
 While built-in support currently exists for the Arduino AVR, SAM and SAMD architectures, HeliOS is easily ported to a variety of other microcontrollers.
 Because the project is currently focused on supporting the Arduino community, adding built-in support for additional microcontrollers and tool-chains is not currently planned.
 ## User-land
 Built-in support exists for building and running HeliOS in user-land on Linux and Microsoft Windows.
 When running in user-land, HeliOS acts like a threading library for applications.
 To target Linux or Microsoft Windows, simply un-comment the appropriate C preprocessor directive in the header file HeliOS.h and build using GCC or Microsoft Visual C++.
-A Makefile and main() file template is planned for a future release.
+The required files to build and run HeliOS in user-land on Linux and Microsoft Windows can be found in extras/linux and extras/windows.
 ```C
 /*
  * Un-comment to compile on Linux or Windows.